Broken-Admin/mandelbrot-set/readme.md

 ### Information

-- Files are documented to a valid extend and attemptedly understandable.
+- Files are documented to a valid extent and attemptedly understandable.
 - Files in ./modules are various functions which are used by the generation files to generate the color values.
 - Directories ./stored-values and ./images are to be used for the storage of data and image files.
 Deletion of these directories may cause issues in code.